Nottingham Castle is for everyone.

 Travel information is available on our Getting Here page, together with local accommodation options.

 The Castle is located on a hill, so there are a number of steep paths (the steepest is a 1 in 10 gradient).
 Please note some pathways do not have handrails.

 At the top of Castle Road, there is a dropped kerb with tactile paving for drop-offs.

-We regret that all other caves are inaccessible if you are a wheelchair user or have a disability that prevents you from accessing the steep passages of the cave network.
+We regret that our caves are inaccessible if you are a wheelchair user or have a disability that prevents you from accessing the steep passages of the cave network.
 Information on the varying length and ease of the cave tour routes is available on our Guided Tours page.

 Changing Places toilet and accessible toilets